 CAUTION!
-Do not change any other entries in the sbm-client.properties file.
+Do not change any other entries in the rlm-sbm.properties file.
 The other entries are used by Serena Release Manager Web services and any changes could cause Serena Release Manager to stop working correctly.

-Troubleshooting
+Chapter 10 Troubleshooting

 This section gives information on troubleshooting issues in Serena Release Manager.